maplebird/url_lookup/README.md

 ## Easy option with Docker

-Make sure your docker daemon is started.
+Make sure your docker daemon is started, and local MySQL Server is stopped if running.
+Alternatively, set url_lookup to run on a non-standard MySQL port so there are no collisions (see next section).

 ```bash
 ./build_and_start_db_container.sh